Director of Student Programs

 The Colorado Springs School embraces the concept of learning by doing, both within and beyond the classroom.
 Our Children’s School students also travel throughout Colorado on curriculum-based trips designed to teach academic principles and life lessons through firsthand experience.
 Faculty members leading the trips are First Aid/CPR certified and have completed a two-day Wildnerness First Aid training by the National Outdoor Leadership School (NOLS).

 Each Children’s School class presents a Dessert Theatre performance in which they combine performing arts with one of their Themes of Study.
 Performing on stage gives children opportunities to share what they’ve learned and to develop confidence and poise.
 Presenting their theme also helps students retain the knowledge they gained during their classroom studies.

 Learning through our rigorous curriculum is deepened through experiential teaching techniques that occur in-class or on campus.
 Our teachers work hard to bring hands-on experiences into day-to-day learning.
 The Themes of Study method employed by the Children’s School allows many opportunities to incorporate active learning into the curriculum.
-Examples may include having students team up to build components of a space station while studying space, imagining the needs of human scientists living on board; creating quilt blocks from paper as they study math and geometric shapes; and re-enacting the early 20th century immigration of Europeans and their experiences through Ellis Island.
+Examples may include having students team up to build components of a space station while studying space, imagining the needs of human scientists living on board; creating quilt blocks from paper as they study math and geometric shapes; and re-enacting the early 20th-century immigration of Europeans and their experiences through Ellis Island.

-The Children’s School also engages in Project Based Learning (PBL), not only in the classroom, but across grades.
+The Children’s School also engages in Project-Based Learning (PBL), not only in the classroom but across grades.
 PBL begins with an essential question that seeks to inspire students to conduct research and often builds on curriculum content.
 PBL allows students to define their learning experience through their interests.
 It culminates in a project or product that is shared with others.
-Examples include, studying a mammal of choice and creating the habitat in which it would survive, creating a model of an amusement park utilizing prior knowledge of engineering skills.
+Examples include studying a mammal of choice and creating the habitat in which it would survive, creating a model of an amusement park utilizing prior knowledge of engineering skills.